SeisComP3/seiscomp3/doc/base/installation.rst

   :file:`/etc/my.cnf`

-  Please read the documentation of your distribution .
+  Please read the documentation of your distribution. root privileges may be required to make the changes.

 *  After adjusting the parameters, MySQL needs to be restarted.
 One can run